sfproductlabs/ADuCM350/README.md

 # Firmware Compiler and Linker for the ADuCM350

 This is the open source alternative using GCC to compile firmware for the ADuCM350.
-It replaces the need for IAR Workbench.
+It replaces the need for IAR Workbench (a commercial tool).

+It is intended to be used with https://github.com/eitcom/pyEIT

+We do not recommend using OpenEIT as it is non-commercial, and we were not able to obtain a commercial license.

 This software has been used and tested on:
 * Linux (Debian Buster, Fedora 28)